r3dlobst3r/homebridge-wyze-connected-home-op/README.md

 * **[wyze-node](https://github.com/noelportugal/wyze-node)**, a Node library for the Wyze API

 Also, thanks to the [contributors](https://github.com/misenhower/homebridge-wyze-connected-home/graphs/contributors) who volunteered their time to help add support for more devices and features.

+This was just a small project for me to be able to get the 403 error fix into hoobs.
+I do not have much coding experince so there won't be a ton of updates.
+If anyone is willing to edit code to add future devices be my guest!